Ilhasoft/Rocket.Chat.App-Tickets/README.md

 ## App Setup

-1. With the App installed, and with the `app_secret` provided on the Rocket.Chat ticket service integration setup on rapidpro, go to `Administration > Apps > Tickets`, and paste the `app_secret` on the `App Secret` field, then click `Save Changes`.
+1. With the App installed, and with the `app_secret` provided on the Rocket.Chat ticket service integration setup on rapidpro, go to `Administration > Apps > Tickets App`, and paste the `app_secret` on the `App Secret` field, then click `Save Changes`.

 3. Return to rapidpro, and proceed with the integration setup after setting the `App Secret` field.
-This will automaticaly validate the integration between the App and rapidpro.
+This will automatically validate the integration between the App and rapidpro.

 ## API Reference